griffio/bankcards/README.md

 ### Gradle

-With the repository cloned locally, to download the internet by executing gradlew.
+With the repository cloned locally, proceed to download the internet by executing gradlew.

 ```
 ./gradlew jettyRun